Edited by Robert Leland, MD

 Clawtoe deformities typically involve all four lesser toes (toes 2-5).
 It is not uncommon for the second toe to have the most pronounced deformity, but a close look at all four toes will often demonstrate that the deformity is present in each toe (See Figure 1).
 It is uncommon for the big toe to develop clawing, although this does happen in certain conditions, including Charcot Marie Tooth disease.

 The term hammertoe is almost synonymous with claw toes.
 The main difference between these two conditions is the position of the distal interphalangeal joint (DIP joint).
 In hammertoes this joint is extended and in a claw toe it is flexed.
 However, it can sometimes be difficult to clinically differentiate between the two.

 On physical examination, the physician will want to identify the main areas of tenderness.
 This will give some indication as to the cause of the pain.
 If the tenderness is on the top of the toes and is associated with some callus formation, symptoms are likely from direct pressure on the top (dorsal aspect) of the toe.
-If tenderness occurs on the tip of the toe, this may be from dynamic driving of the tip of the toe (“hammering”) into the sole of the shoe.
+If tenderness occurs on the tip of the toe, this may be from pressure of the tip of the toe (“hammering”) into the sole of the shoe.
 In addition, whether or not the toes are flexible or fixed is important.
 Each joint will be evaluated to assess whether this joint can return to its normal position.
-The overall alignment of the toes is important, as well as the sensation and motor function of the toes.
+The overall alignment of the toes is important, as well as the sensation, motor function, and blood supply of the toes.

 Most claw toe deformities can be treated non-operatively.
 The literature describes a number of potential treatments including:

 - Applying pads to the area involved.
-There are numerous commercially available devices, which can be highly effective in reducing the deformity and providing padding or juloading the areas of prominence.
+There are numerous commercially available devices, which can be highly effective in reducing the deformity and providing padding or off-loading the areas of prominence.